 A root canal or endodontics (“endo” – inside, “dont” – tooth) is a dental procedure that removes infection or inflammation in the pulp of the tooth.
 If left untreated, infected pulp can lead to dental abscesses and other health problems.
-While most people think of root canals as being painful, it is usually no more uncomfortable than getting a filling.
+While most people think of root canals as being painful, they are usually no more uncomfortable than getting a filling.

-While a root canal may seem painful, it will effectively cure acute infection and tooth pain, leading to a happier, healthier smile.
-A root canal and restoration can also help you avoid the issues that can crop up when a tooth must be removed, including shifts in tooth placement, the need for bridges or dental implants and the loss of bone structure around the area of the missing tooth.
+A root canal treatment from your Cottonwood dentists will effectively cure infection and tooth pain, leading to a happier, healthier smile.
+This restoration can also help you avoid the issues that can occur with severe decay, including shifts in tooth placement, the need for bridges or dental implants, and the loss of bone structure around the area of the missing tooth.

-Root canals are used to treat infection and inflammation in the tooth’s pulp tissue.
-Common causes of infection and inflammation include deep tooth decay from untreated cavities and bacteria from chipped or cracked teeth.
+A root canal is needed when the tooth’s pulp tissue becomes infected with inflammation.
+Common causes of infection and inflammation include deep tooth decay from untreated cavities, and bacteria from chipped or cracked teeth.
 Any opening in the protective enamel of the tooth can allow bacteria to infect the tooth.

 Another cause for root canals is trauma to the tooth, which can result from a sports injury, a fall or a car accident.
 In these cases it’s necessary to seek treatment immediately in order to save the tooth and prevent any further issues.

-Sometimes extensive dental work can also cause damage to the tooth pulp and require a root canal.
-Having multiple fillings or restoration work on the same tooth increases this chance of infection.
+Sometimes, extensive dental work can also cause damage to the tooth pulp and require a root canal.
+Having multiple fillings or restoration work on the same tooth increases the chance of infection.
 In rare instances, common procedures like crown preparation or orthodontic treatment can lead to pulp infection as well.

-Your tooth will feel some sensitivity or tenderness in the days after your root canal.
+In the days following your root canal, your affected tooth will feel some sensitivity or tenderness.
 Over-the-counter pain relievers can help relieve discomfort, but prescription medication may be given if needed.
-You should avoid biting on the affected tooth for a few days as well.
+Your general dentist will advise you to avoid biting on the tooth for a few days as well.